-Hidden costs in property management are the fees that don't appear in the advertised monthly percentage — setup fees, lease renewal charges, maintenance markups, vacancy fees, inspection fees, cancellation fees, and a few others most companies bury deep in their contracts.
+Hidden costs in property management are the fees that don't appear in the advertised monthly percentage — setup fees, lease renewal charges, maintenance markups, inspection fees, cancellation fees, and a few others most companies bury deep in their contracts.
 For a typical $2,800/month Tracy single-family rental, these add-ons can quietly tack on $800 to $1,800 per year on top of the headline management rate.

 If you own a rental in Mountain House, central Tracy, the Ellis development, or anywhere along the I-205 / I-580 corridor, this guide walks through every hidden fee Tracy landlords actually get charged in 2026, why out-of-area Bay Area owners are the most exposed, and exactly how to spot — and avoid — these costs before you sign.